SteelCompendium/data-gen/Draw Steel Rules.md

 Since players don’t need to be worried about their characters covering a wide spread of skills, they’re free to choose the skills they think fit their heroes best and are the most fun to work with.
 In this way, you can get pretty specific with the hero you want to make.
 Maybe you’re thinking about an elementalist who has a gymnastic background in jumping and tumbling, and who also studied religion and blacksmithing.
 You can make that in our game!
 Having a specific backstory is part of cinematic storytelling.

 Our rules for skills allow for them to be flexibly applied to any test that is appropriate for the skill.
 This encourages clever thinking.
 A player can ask the Director, “I want to impress the duke with a story about how I ascended the sheer Cliffs of Azgahnan.
 Can I use my Climb skill to get a +2 bonus to my Presence test?”
 That’s great!
 Getting creative like that is a lot of fun.
-It paints a visual picture...
+It paints a visual picture and it’s tactical thinking!
+However, if the skills in a game are too broad in the kinds of activities they represent, that sometimes encourages players to find a way to apply the  same skill over and over again with as many tests as possible.
+This isn’t fun for anyone, and doesn’t make a very compelling story.

 ## SKILL GROUPS